-The VT 200 shaft turning center delivers top performance in high-volume series shaft production.
+The VTC 200 shaft turning center delivers top performance in high-volume series shaft production.

 Shaft manufacturing is a core function in automotive production.
 While in recent years drive and transmission shafts were the main focus of production planners, the success of electromobility now also increases the demand for productive rotor shaft manufacturing.
 Therefore, there is a need for a manufacturing solution that is able to machine a great variety of components.
 All these components have one thing in common: large unit volumes and very high quality requirements.
 After all, the efficiency of the entire drive train depends on the quality and functionality of the shafts.

 The vertical 4-axis shaft turning machines of the VT series are ideal for this task.
 When it comes to machining components with a maximum length of 630 millimeters and a maximum diameter of 200 millimeters, the machine is able to make full use of its qualities:

 • Simultaneous: The machining process is performed with four axes, in other words simultaneously from two sides.
 That is why the machine is equipped with two tool turrets with twelve posts each, of which 11 can be loaded with turning tools or driven tools, one post on each turret is occupied by a workpiece gripper.

 The following animation clearly explains the principle: https://www.youtube.com/watch?v=YkXrZzompOA

 • Automated: The workpiece grippers handle the parallel loading and unloading of the machine.
 While one gripper brings a new raw part into the clamping position, the other transports the finished part out onto the workpiece conveyor.
 To achieve this, the VT series is equipped with circulating parts storage units from which raw parts can be picked up and into which finished parts can be deposited.
 The TrackMotion automation system allows for several VT machines to be interlinked easily and cost-efficiently.